 Much like organized labor, United Way focuses on education, financial stability and health because these are the building blocks for a good quality of life.

-Gather together with fellow labor organizations to celebrate the work of Labor Unions and promoting education, health and income stability for each person in our community.
+Gather together with fellow labor organizations to celebrate the work of Labor Unions and promoting education, income and health stability for each person in our community.

 Union leaders and employees change the lives of those in our community through their donations.